Constance Nunes Pulls Up Her Dress To Show Off Legs In Racy Photo

 She also rocks a bronzed glow and a berry color on her lips.
 Nunes finishes off her look by sporting a pair of metallic heels.

-In the caption of the photo, the Car Masters: From Rust to Riches star reveals that shes going to be at Angels Stadium on Sunday to meet fans who want to chat her up and see her Mustang.
+In the caption of the photo, the Car Masters: From Rust to Riches star reveals that she’s going to be at Angels Stadium on Sunday to meet fans who want to chat her up and see her Mustang.

 View this post on Instagram